 Musicians who have plenty of gigs out of town quickly get tired of the hassle that comes with traveling with their instrument.
 They’re also worried that their instrument can get destroyed in transit or lost, or they simply don’t want to deal with the hassle of packing it up and paying the extra fees for baggage.
 Pocket models can be carried around in a small suitcase or backpack, which is what makes them an ideal option for the frequent traveler.

 These trumpets are also highly collectible, especially vintage models which are rare and hard to find.
-However, because of their great craftsmanship and smaller size, many musicians will own pocket models for novelty purposes as well.
+However, because of their great craftsmanship and smaller size, many musicians will own these smaller models for novelty purposes as well.

-While a professional musician should definitely mainly rely on a full sized trumpet, there are some advantages to owning pocket models, namely, their low prices, they’re ideal for certain situations and very easy to store.
+While a professional musician should definitely rely mainly on a full sized trumpet, there are some advantages to owning smaller models, namely, their low prices, they’re ideal for certain situations and very easy to store.
 Some high end models can cost quite a bit, but for the most part, these compact trumpets will cost much less than a traditional one.
-For people who want to learn how to play but are on a tight budget, the pocket trumpet is a great starter instrument.
-The beginner can also upgrade later down the line if they decide they want to try out a standard trumpet.
+For people who want to learn how to play but are on a tight budget, this is a great starter instrument.
+The beginner can also upgrade later down the line if they decide they want to try out a standard sized version.

-One of the biggest disadvantages of a pocket trumpet, at least concerning the lower priced models, is that they often suffer from limited range and poor intonation.
-This is usually true for trumpets that are made with a much smaller than average diameter bell.
+One of the biggest disadvantages of a pocket version, at least when it comes to the lower priced models, is that they often suffer from limited range and poor intonation.
+This is usually true for instruments that are made with a much smaller than average diameter bell.

-There aren’t many pocket trumpet brands out there, which can limit your options.
-However, there are some better known instrument manufacturers that do produce them including Mendini, Sky, and Allora, just to name a few.
+There aren’t many good brands out there, which can limit your options.
+However, there are some better known manufacturers that do produce these instruments including Mendini, Sky, and Allora, just to name a few.
 Allora is a popular manufacturer that’s known for their mid to high end models, which are aesthetically appealing and elegant and feature smooth slides and valves.
 They’re also known for being very easy to play and feature great range and intonation.
 As a whole, they generally make the best pocket trumpet.

 Common Issues with Pocket Trumpet Performance